dodopizza/aspnet-session-cosmosdb/README.md

 This is done to reduce the number of expensive write operations in the database.
 So, if you need your session to last at least some value, multiply it by 4/3.
 For example, if you need your session to last *at least* 20 minutes, you need to specify 20 * 4 / 3 = 27 minutes.
 This way, session is guaranteed to last for 20 minutes, but it can also live as long as 27 minutes after the last request, depending on the actual request timings.

-> Effective value of the sliding expiration will be anywhere between 75% and 100% of the specified timeout value.
+> :innocent: **WARNING!** Effective value of the sliding expiration will be anywhere between 75% and 100% of the specified timeout value.

 `compressionEnabled`
 -